 Let’s deal with Hypnagogia first because it is important.
-This the experience of the transitional state between wakefulness and sleep.
-During this state of consciousness, at the onset of sleep. mental phenomena including hallucinations and sleep paralysis among others may occur.
+This is the visceral experience of a transitional state between wakefulness and sleep.
+During this state of consciousness, at the onset of sleep, mental phenomena including hallucinations and sleep paralysis among others may occur.
 It is not uncommon and there are many websites devoted to people discussing this psycho-physiological phenomenon.

-My advice is simply this regarding the above.
 If you are not familiar with sleep paralysis, it’s that condition in which you find yourself awake, but unable to move your body.
 It’s as if you are stuck between awake and sleep, in some kind of mind-glue.
 A common tendency at this point is to freak out for the simple fact that it is indeed a freaky feeling.
-The Medulla is in overdrive.
+The amygdala is in overdrive.
 And this is where my most important advice comes in.
 If you ever find yourself stuck in sleep paralysis, you will realize at the same time that you are almost completely lucid.
 This is because you have only just begun to make the cross-over between beta brainwave function (wakeful consciousness) and alpha-theta brain wave function (first levels of sleep).
 It is important that you understand and realize that you are still breathing and will continue to breathe.

 The Panic Reflex